johnseto/SolisAgileManager/README.md

   than average
 * The `Always charge below` rate.
 For example, if you set this to 10p/kWh, then _any_ slot lower than that price will always be set to charge, regardless of anything else.
+* Simulate-only - if checked, the app will run and simulate what it _would have done_ without actually making any changes to the behaviour.

 Once you've filled these in, the server will start running.

+As it runs, the charging decisions will be logged to `SolisManagerExecutionHistory.csv` so you can monitor the decisions it's taking to ensure they're as you require.

 ### How does it work?

 At first launch SolisManager will load the next set of Agile Tariff data, along with some information about your inverter.
 It will then estimate the best charging strategy based on a number of rules, as set out below.
 Note that this strategy is based on my needs for battery-management, but should apply to many other people too.

+### Who Will It Work For?

+This application is based on a number of assumptions, the primary one of which is that the person running it is a high-consumption power user, probably with an Air Source Heat Pump or EV, and wants to optimise their battery charging to charge at the cheapest times.
+The goal of the app is to charge the battery at the cheapest times possible, without too much unnecessary battery cycling.
+If you are a lower-useage household, you may find that Rob Tweed's [Agility](https://github.com/robtweed/agility) app is better suited to your needs.

 ### The Algorithm/Strategy